-Trex Composite Decking vs. Wood
+Trex Composite Decking vs. timber

 Because your deck should be where life happens, not where work begins.